Summary of Product Characteristics Updated 16-Jan-2018 | Bayer plc

 Primarily resistant variants of sensitive fungal species are very rare; the development of secondary resistance by sensitive fungi has so far only been observed in very isolated cases under therapeutic conditions.

 Pharmacokinetic investigations after vaginal application have shown that only a small amount of clotrimazole (3 – 10% of the dose) is absorbed.
 Due to the rapid hepatic metabolism of absorbed clotrimazole into pharmacologically inactive metabolites the resulting peak plasma concentrations of clotrimazole after vaginal application of a 500mg dose were less than 10 ng/ml, reflecting that clotrimazole applied intravaginally does not lead to measurable systemic effects or side effects.

 Non-clinical data reveal no special hazard for humans based on studies of repeated dose toxicity, genotoxicity and carcinogenicity.

 Clotrimazole was not teratogenic in reproductive toxicity studies in mice, rats and rabbits.
 In rats high oral doses were associated with maternal toxicity, embryotoxicity, reduced fetal weights and decreased pup survival.

 In rats clotrimazole and/or its metabolites were secreted into milk at levels higher than in plasma by a factor of 10 to 20 at 4 hrs after administration, followed by a decline to a factor of 0.4 by 24 hrs.

 Calcium Lactate Pentahydrate

 Do not store above 25°C.

-Each pessary is packed into a blister consisting of 25µm PA (Polyamide) / 45µm Soft Aluminium / 60µm PVC and 20µm Hard Aluminium / 7 GSM HSL (Heat sealing lacquer).
+Each pessary is packed into a blister consisting of 25µm PA (polyamide) / 45µm Soft Aluminium / 60µm PVC and 20µm Hard Aluminium / 7 GSM HSL (Heat seal lacquer).
 The blister and an applicator are enclosed in a cardboard carton.

 400 South Oak Way